|Name||Mike Freeze Wattensaw WMA|

 • One buck and one doe with modern gun permit.

 Deer Notes: 12-inch inside spread or 15-inch main beam rule.
 No dogs.
-Limit during the modern gun special youth hunt is one deer: buck (no antler restrictions) or doe.
+Limit during the modern gun special youth hunt is two deer: one buck (no antler restrictions) and one doe.

 Sept.
 1, 2013-Feb.
 28, 2014.
 Daily limit - 8, possession limit - 16.
 Dogs allowed except during firearms deer hunts.